gwofu/NPM-Template/README.md

 ## Configure package

-Rename package-template folder to your project name, I will use `your_package` here.
+Rename npm-template folder to your project name, I will use `your_package` here.

 ### Remove git reference